A “fit out” is the process of making any space suitable for occupation. A commercial fit out is for a work space as opposed to a residential space.

 - How can you be sure that what is quoted is what you pay? (cue the “hidden extras”)

 a.
-The actual space you have to fitout.
+The actual space you have to fit out.
 The NLA (net lettable area) often differs considerably from the actual usable office space.
-For example, 10 columns at .6m x .6m each would equate to an overall reduction of usable space by 3.6sqm.
+For example, 10 columns at .6m x .6m each would equate to an overall reduction of usable space by 3.6m2.

 b.
 How many square meters per person do you need for an office refurbishment?

-• This varies widely depending on your corporate guidelines, the furniture you choose and other variables however an average guide would be 13-14sqm per person
+This varies widely depending on your corporate guidelines, the furniture you choose and other variables however an average guide would be 13-14m2 per person

-Experienced and ethical operators will be transparent with their costs and potential variations (variations are costs due to the client changing their mind or upgrading/downgrading services, fixtures and fittings) will be clearly noted at every stage.
+Experienced and ethical fit out companies are transparent with their costs and potential variations (variations are costs due to the client changing their mind or upgrading/downgrading services, fixtures and fittings) at every stage of the fit out.

 Our advice would be to steer clear of lump sum or overly simplistic quotes.
-Even if they often look good at decision time, you will definitely feel differently when the price blows out and you are disappointed with the finished project.
+Even if they look good at decision time, you will feel differently when the price blows out on completion.